MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/microsoft-365-limit-sharing.md

 To understand how sharing is being used in your organization, [run a report on file and folder sharing](https://docs.microsoft.com/sharepoint/sharing-reports).

-## Office 365 group or team
+## Microsoft 365 group or team

-If you want to limit sharing in an Office 365 group or Microsoft Teams team, it's important to make the group or team private.
+If you want to limit sharing in a Microsoft 365 group or Microsoft Teams team, it's important to make the group or team private.
 People inside your organization can join a public group or team anytime.
 Unless the group or team is private, there's no way to limit sharing of the team or its files within the organization.

 ### Guest sharing